kkoukakis/ProjectEuler/README.md

  [Project Euler](https://projecteuler.net/)
 ```

-All solutions were made by me :)
+All solutions were made by me :) MIT lisence